 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟rating on the recipe card below and let me know what you think in the comments!

 - 1 whole lemon cleaned, sliced into quarters, with exposed pith and seeds removed

-- ¼-1/3 cup honey or to taste or light agave syrup if vegan
+- ½-3/4 cup honey or to taste (agave syrup or organic cane sugar if vegan)

-- In a high-powered blender, add lemon wedges, honey, and water.
+- In a high-powered blender, add lemon wedges, honey, water, and pinch of salt.
 Blend until completely smooth.
-Taste/test for desired sweetness and add more if needed.
+Taste/test for desired sweetness and add more sweetener if needed.

-- Pour into a 10-cavity popsicle mold.
+- Pour the strained mixture into a 10-cavity popsicle mold, filling ¾ of the way full.
 If using raspberries, divide evenly and add to molds.
-The lemonade will most likely be a bit frothy, so tap sides of mold or use popsicle stick to dissolve bubbles.
 Add sticks and place in freezer until solid.

 - For best results, allow the frozen pops to sit for a couple of minutes at room temperature before removing from the ice pop mold.